-Your intention: Cueing the students with instructions rather than counting.
+Your great intention: Cueing the students with instructions rather than counting.
 Helping them to prepare to anchor.

-Alternative: Chant: “1, 2, 3&4, tri-ple-anchor” or something reasonably similar that only identifies the anchor “finish” on the triple.
-For more details, see the SLDM.
+Alternative: Chant: “1, 2, 3&4, tri-ple-anchor” or something reasonably similar that only identifies the anchor “finish” on the second triple.
+For details, see the TDP.

-Your intention: Identifying that the followers' feet should be stopped but the foot rhythm keeps going.
+Your great intention: Identifying that the followers' feet should be stopped but the foot rhythm keeps going.

 The actual effect: Followers learn to stop themselves to execute this stationary triple, regardless of whether the leader has caused them to stop travelling, which is technically self-leading, a form of hijacking.

 Alternative: Teach the followers to keep going in the slot until they run out of rope.
 By focusing on the tension feeling that causes them to stop travelling, they will learn to be adaptable and adjust their foot placement to accommodate the flight and slot length of any leader.
 You can introduce posting as a refinement later.
 Does this sound shocking?
 The results we get from this method are instant, dramatic, and consistent.
 The full explanation and reasoning is provided in the SLDM.

 The actual effect: Students will be excited for you for your revelations.
 But unless you make it relevant to them and package it in a way they can use, they will not see it as useful to them.
 They will lose patience with you and generalize that technique is boring because learning it is all talk and no moving.
 You are training them to avoid technique learning.

-Alternative: Active participation drills are the solution to lecutring.
-Students need to be doing while you are talking or else you are overloading their short term memory and their trials will be less effective.
+Alternative: Active participation drills are the solution to lecturing.
+Students need to be doing something while you are talking or else you are overloading their short term memory and their trials will be less effective.
 We have found that ever since we started using more drills in our classes about 10 years ago, we stopped getting complaints about talking too much.
-The SLDM is *full* of drills.
+So we stuffed the SLDM full of drills for you.

-In fact, we have created a product called "Deck of Drills" that dancers can use to train on their own.
-This product is sold as a fundraising tool for those who are looking for assistance in funding their SLDM tuition!
+In fact, we have created a product called "Deck of Drills" that consists of 52 drills dancers can use to train on their own.
+This product is sold as a fundraising tool for you if you are looking for assistance in funding your SLDM tuition!